Davorin Štetner

 Davorin Štetner (born 10 November 1981) is a Croatian entrepreneur, investor and international motorsports personality.
 He is the founder and CEO of European TV network GP1 and has been a member of the Committee on the Economy of the Croatian Parliament since 2025.
 He was formerly the advisor to the first female President of the Republic of Croatia, Kolinda Grabar-Kitarović, from 2015 to 2020 and president of the national auto sport authority CAKF from 2019 to 2024.
-He is also a long-term member of Fédération Internationale de l'Automobile and its bodies.
+He is also a long-term member of the Fédération Internationale de l'Automobile and its bodies.

-Štetner made a world breakthrough with acquisition of Formula 1 media rights for Croatia in 2011 when he negotiated and signed a contract with Bernie Ecclestone beating huge multinational companies.
-Then 29 years old, he became the world's youngest private F1 rights holder.
+Štetner made a world breakthrough with the acquisition of Formula 1 media rights for Croatia in 2011 when he negotiated and signed a contract with Bernie Ecclestone, beating huge multinational companies.
+Then, at 29 years old, he became the world's youngest private F1 rights holder.
 As he later said – Formula 1 and the contacts and friendships he made there were his true breakthrough and lifetime value.
-He is present in the Formula 1 Paddock since 2011.
+He has been present in the Formula 1 Paddock since 2011.

 Office of the President of the Republic of Croatia 2015–2020

-In 2015, President of Croatia Kolinda Grabar-Kitarović appointed him to the Presidential Economic Council - her main advisory council for economy affairs. Štetner was there for five years until early 2020, when president Grabar-Kitarović went off duty.
-During the time at the office he was loud and active in fighting for the Entrepreneurs and creating a positive environment for foreign and domestic investors.
-His main focus was on promoting young entrepreneurs and startups and setting better mentality toward those who are entering business.
-Stetner was personal envoy to the President on many national and international occasions and events.
+In 2015, President of Croatia Kolinda Grabar-Kitarović appointed him to the Presidential Economic Council - her main advisory council for economic affairs. Štetner was on the council for five years until early 2020, when President Grabar-Kitarović was not reelected.
+During his time in office, he was described as loud and active in fighting for Entrepreneurs and creating a positive environment for foreign and domestic investors.
+His main focus was on promoting young entrepreneurs and startups and setting a better mentality toward those who are entering business. Štetner was a personal envoy to the President on many national and international occasions and events.